San Francisco Dog Bites Lawyer

 Common Causes of Dog Bites in San Francisco

-In San Francisco, most dog bite incidents can be traced back to a few common causes:
+In San Francisco, most dog bite incidents can be traced back to a handful of common causes:

 Lack of Proper Training